eyas-ranjous/intervals-composite/README.md

 # intervals-composite
-enables working with multiple intervals in a project and clearing them through one call.
+Having multiple intervals started in a node project can complicate the code especially in the shutdown process where intervals need to be cleared.
+This package solves the problem by building a composite object that manages all intervals and provide an interface to work with them individually or as group.